What Do We Know About Space?

 Topics:Fun Facts

 How much do we know about space?
 Actually, not as much as we'd like to.
 Every time you open a stargazing app, you're probably amazed at how many different objects you can find there.
-But what if we told you that all those planets, stars, and other visible objects represent less than 5% of what is in space?
+But what if we told you that all those planets, stars, and other visible objects represent less than 5% of the Universe’s total content?

 Contents